Infrastructure & Community

-There is a permanent stage, a well-kept barn (known as the Coffee Barn), campgrounds, the Nonagon, ticket booth, security booth, parking gate booth, three concessionstands, nice gravel roads, shower house, a general store, and drinking water faucets throughout the property.
-Planned for 2016 are permanent structure bathrooms and the conversion of our festival kitchen into a workshop space.
+There is a permanent stage, a well-kept barn, campgrounds, the Nonagon, ticket booth, security booth, parking gate booth, three concession stands, nice gravel roads, a shower house (men’s and women’s), a general store, and drinking water faucets throughout the property.
+Men’s and women’s permanent bathrooms were completed in 2017.

 Shakori Hills has built strong relationships with other area nonprofits like the Haw River Assembly, Chatham County JAM, the Abundance Foundation and CORA Food Pantry.
 We provide large tents and performance infrastructure for these groups to hold annual fundraisers.
-Our community garden also donates hundreds of pounds of fresh, organic produce to CORA each year, also.
+Our community garden also donates hundreds of pounds of fresh, organic produce to CORA each year.